Abigail Thorn: YouTube

-Following attendance at the 2018 conference VidCon, Thorn decided to change her content creation, beginning to film at a studio with costumes and makeup.
+In 2018, Thorn decided to change her content creation, beginning to film at a studio with costumes and makeup.
+She was inspired by the 2018 conference VidCon, the channel ContraPoints, and the ending of an abusive relationship.
 She also used props such as snakes and horses.
+Characters and music began to feature.

-Kayleigh Donaldson of Pajiba described Thorn's works in 2019 as "long-form think-pieces" with "detailed production design" that use aspects of sketch comedy.
+Joel Burrows of The Latch said that these videos were characterised by their narratives, set design and monologues.
+Kayleigh Donaldson of Pajiba described the works as "long-form think-pieces" with "detailed production design" that use aspects of sketch comedy.
 Emily St. James of Vox summarised that the channel covers both philosophical topics and "sociopolitical ideas of the current era from a leftist point of view".
 For instance, a video about the former Trump advisor and Breitbart News co-founder Steve Bannon features Thorn performing a cover of a Hadestown song, with lyrics about Bannon.
-St. James praised that Thorn "undercuts [Bannon's] entire shtick".
-In 2021, Thorn reached one million subscribers.
+Food, Beauty, Mind features Kelly Slaughter, an exploitative technology company CEO.

-In July 2019, Thorn discussed her channel on the BBC radio show World Business Report.
-In January 2020, Dmitry Kuznetsov and Milan Ismangil, writing for tripleC, reported that the channel is a focus of an internet fan community centered around leftist YouTubers categorised as "BreadTube".
+In January 2020, Dmitry Kuznetsov and Milan Ismangil, writing for tripleC, reported that the channel is a focus of an internet fan community centred around leftist YouTubers categorised as "BreadTube".
 The authors note fan crowdfunding, production value, criticism of the alt-right, use of citation and videos about broad topics as common BreadTube attributes that are employed by Philosophy Tube.
 As a case study, Thorn's Climate Grief discusses climate change through multiple personas, citing Timothy Morton's concept of hyperobjects and Terry Eagleton's Why Marx Was Right.
 In the video, Thorn criticises some right-wing and left-wing arguments and highlights indigenous philosophy.

+In 2021, Thorn reached one million subscribers.
+In an interview with Insider, Thorn said she had an idea for the final Philosophy Tube episode and that the channel's continuation depended on future acting roles.
+She saw it as successful due to her subscriber numbers, an invitation to be a featured creator at 2021 VidCon and other YouTube channels that were inspired by her.